Consensys/doc.tessera/docs/index.md

 Yes.
 [ConsenSys Quorum](https://consensys.net/quorum/developers) is the complete open source blockchain layer with enterprise support available from ConsenSys.

+## New to ConsenSys Quorum?

+Get started with the [Quorum Developer Quickstart](Tutorials/Quorum-Dev-Quickstart.md).
+Use the quickstart to rapidly generate local Quorum blockchain networks.

 ## What can you do with Tessera?

 Tessera: